 Belladonna’s Cupboard is an independent brand of cosmetics that believes in cultivating a self-expression revolution.
-Worn by various types of performers all over the world, founders Rachel and Beth have created a diverse and vibrant line of cosmetics that is not only used as stage make-up but for anyone wanting to express one’s self freely and define one’s own beauty through the artistic medium of cosmetics.
+Worn by various types of performers all over the world, founders Rachel and Beth have created a diverse and vibrant line of cosmetics that are not only used as stage make-up but for anyone wanting to express one’s self freely and define one’s own beauty through the artistic medium of cosmetics.
 After releasing a multitude of stunning new products shortly after the New Year began, we spoke with ladies of Belladonna’s Cupboard about the beginnings of the brand, what they stand for and what’s coming up next for the company.

 Tell us what inspired you both to create the company and what is it that makes Belladonna’s Cupboard stand apart from other beauty companies in the industry?
 (We love that you’re so involved with the music business/fashion world and special FX community by the way!)

 Rachel: Makeup is a tool for self-expression.
-Our makeup line is 100% Cruelty Free, Gluten Free, Vegan and Paraben Free and designed for special effects makeup artists and performers to be long wearing for stage and film use but gentle and easy to wash off.
+Our makeup line is 100% Cruelty-Free, Gluten Free, Vegan, and Paraben Free and designed for special effects makeup artists and performers to be long wearing for stage and film use but gentle and easy to wash off.
 We are a brand for several niches that mainstream brands have left behind.
 We only get our ingredients from ethical sources and the results are quality cosmetics without exploiting anyone.
 Everyone’s style and skin are different and we encourage you to do your own research and experiment until you find the best makeup and skincare out there FOR YOU.
 We disclose all of our ingredients on our website as well as the breakdown behind the science of why these ingredients are in our products and what they do.
 We also offer free online Special Effects and Basic to Advanced make-up lessons on our website.

 Cosmetics are an art form, just like music is; self-expression – What does self-expression mean to you?